Can you use Jira for Waterall?

 Create or import your Jira project

-Moreover, you will also be able to use your favorite Jira filters, as well as enhanced JQL to search for or display project items you need.
+Moreover, you will also be able to use your favorite Jira filters and enhanced JQL to search for or display project items you need.

 Use a Work Breakdown Structure

-Every project needs a plan and a structure.
-A work breakdown structure (WBS), specifically, shows how each task contributes to the whole and leads to the final deliverable.
-If you have already created a structure in Jira, then you do not need to do it again as BigGantt seamlessly integrates with Jira.
+Every project needs a plan and structure.
+A work breakdown structure (WBS) shows how each task contributes to the whole and leads to the final deliverable.
+If you have already created a structure in Jira, then you do not need to do it again, as BigGantt seamlessly integrates with Jira.

 Once you have your task structure in place, you can fine-tune or change it in many ways.
 For example, by customizing the column views and the aggregations you want to see.
 In the same structure view, you can also inline edit task names, re-arrange them with a drag-and-drop feature, add new tasks, and group them.
 Such flexibility will allow you to manage your classic projects how you see fit.